Adrian-NM/ML_ntu22sp/Self-Attention.md

-When the Input is a vector set instead of a single vector (e.g. text, voice, graph ), Self-Attention can process the original vectors to make meaningful within the context:
+vector sequence as input (e.g. text, voice, graph ) Self-Attention can process the original vectors to make meaningful within the context:
 ![[2024-11-03 16-07-08 的屏幕截图.png|400]]
 #### Self-Attention structure